 In 1999, the first out of state facility opened in Scottsville, KY.
 Employees at the A.O.
 Smith plant (formerly General Electric) petitioned for local service.
 Initially, leased space was obtained for a branch.
 Eventually, a larger facility was needed and land was purchased and a full service branch was built in 2006.

 In 2000, Community First Credit Union (a former GE credit union) merged with MidWest America.
 They were headquartered in Danville, IL.
 They also operated branches in Mattoon, IL, and East Flat Rock, NC.
 In 2004, the CIPS Employees FCU (Central Illinois Public Service in Mattoon, IL) was acquired.
-The North Carolina office was subsequently closed due to difficulty to service our members from that facility.
+The North Carolina office was subsequently closed due to difficulty in servicing and staffing the facility.
 Additional branches in the growing northeast and northwest areas of Fort Wayne necessitated branches at Lima & Dupont and Stellhorn & Wheelock Roads.

 In 2006, Reliable FCU (formerly, Phelps-Dodge) was acquired.
-This credit union had an office in New Haven and also one in Hopkinsville, KY, which were re-branded as MidWest America branches.
-In early 2011, the Credit Union consolidated our branch in Charleston with the Mattoon branch.
+This credit union had an office in New Haven and also one in Hopkinsville, KY, Both of these offices were re-branded as MidWest America branches.
+In early 2011, the Credit Union consolidated our branch in Charleston, IL with the Mattoon branch.

-MidWest America currently has 16 full-service offices, with 12 in northeast Indiana; 2 in east central Illinois; and 2 in southwestern Kentucky.
-There are approximately 185 employees, over 65,000 members and over $465 million in assets.
+MidWest America currently operates 15 full-service offices, with 11 in northeast Indiana; 2 in eastern Illinois; and 2 in southwestern Kentucky.
+There are approximately 180 employees, 56,000 members and over $600 million in assets.